5F9AC6C0-0B31-8A77-9FA2100084CB1736

 John Frank ’24

-John is a junior Chemistry major (Philosophy minor) from Dallas, Texas.
+John is a senior Chemistry major (Philosophy minor) from Dallas, Texas.
 Some things that bring him joy are blackberries, ducks, the subjunctive, and Jesus Christ Superstar.
-Outside of the Writing Center, you can find him in the lab, taking long walks in the Root Glen, or silently considering the relationship between truth and utility in Commons, second cup of coffee in hand.
+Outside of the Writing Center, you can find him mixing stuff up in the lab, deliberately getting lost in the Glen, or silently meditating on the whole "whereof one cannot speak, thereof one must be silent" thing in Commons, second cup of coffee in hand.

-Elizabeth is a junior from Norfolk, Massachusetts, a tiny town with one stoplight and no grocery store.
-She is majoring in History and minoring in Creative Writing.
-When she is not in the Writing Center, you can find her helping out as a research tutor or singing in the choir.
-She loves reading, baking, and pondering life’s impossible questions at 2am while working on a puzzle.
+Elizabeth is a senior from Norfolk, Massachusetts, a little town with one stoplight and no grocery store.
+She is a History major and a Creative Writing minor.
+When she is not hiding in the Writing Center, you can find her answering questions as a research intern in the library, singing in the choir, or procrastinating in the KJ atrium.
+She enjoys reading, baking, and puzzling.

 Grace Goldberg ’24